 LSAT fee waivers available in limited circumstances.
-For more information regarding LSAT fee waivers, visit LSAC.org/jd/lsat/fee-waivers.
-CRE fee reduction information is available at ets.org/gre/revised_general/about/fees/reductions.
+For more information regarding LSAT fee waivers, visit LSAC.org.
+GRE fee reduction information is available at ets.org.
 Contact each law school individually about admission application fee waivers.

 Figures provided are for illustrative purposes.
-To access the current pricing of LSAT fees, go to LSAC.org/jd/Isat/Isat-cas-fees.
-Information about GRE fees can be found at https://www.ets.org/gre/fees.
+To access the current pricing of LSAT fees, go to LSAC.org.
+Information about GRE fees can be found at ets.org.
 Costs of other items will vary by provider and school.
 Be sure to use figures specific to your situation to ensure your estimated costs are as accurate as possible.